-This Acceptable Use Policy (“AUP”) sets forth the principles that govern the use of the Web-based products, emails and other services (the “Services”) provided by your service provider (“Mapp Digital” or “Service Provider”) and to its customers (collectively, “customers”).
-The Services enable customers to send and receive commercial, marketing, transactional and internal emails, sms, social media posts, in-app push messages and other messages with commercial and marketing background (“Messages”), to interact with their end users and to collect data about their users.
+This Acceptable Use Policy (“AUP”) sets forth the principles that govern the use of the web-based products, emails and other services (the “Services” or “Software”) provided by Mapp Digital (“Mapp” or “Service Provider”) to its customers (“Customers”).
+The Services enable customers to send and receive commercial, marketing, transactional and internal emails, sms, social media posts, in-app push messages and other messages with commercial and marketing background (collectively referred to herein as “Messages”), to interact with their end users and to collect data about their users.

 Mapp’s goal is to offer customers a positive experience in their use of the Services.
 To help Mapp offer its customers the best user experience possible and to ensure the Services are used in an appropriate manner, all customers must follow the same rules and guidelines with respect to their use of the Services.

-This AUP is designed to help protect customers and the Internet community from irresponsible, abusive or illegal activities, and to make the Services available to all customers as consistently and efficiently as possible.
+This AUP is designed to help protect customers and the internet community from irresponsible, abusive or illegal activities, and to make the Services available to all customers as consistently and efficiently as possible.
 By accessing and/or using the Services, you agree to adhere to this AUP.

 If you are unable to agree and abide by the AUP, you should not utilize the Services.

 Deliverability depends heavily on numerous factors but mainly relies on the quality of the sender’s list.
 Single opt-in is defined as an opt-in where the subscriber has shared their email information with a customer for a specific purpose in order to start receiving emails from the sender directly relating to that purpose.
 Any emails sent by customer/sender that would be outside of that purpose are strictly prohibited.